TLBStudio/price-calculator/REFACTORING_SUMMARY.md

 - Consistent validation and styling
 - Easier to add new form fields

+### 5. **Testing Infrastructure**
+- Comprehensive test suite covering all services
+- Proper mocking and isolation
+- Descriptive test names and clear assertions
+- No PHP warnings or errors

 ## 📈 Impact Metrics

 | Metric | Before | After | Improvement |